sarphiv/dtu-02476-ml-ops/reports/README.md

 To ensure our checks above are run before changes to the main branch, we also run them via GitHub Actions once code has been pushed.
 This is useful in cases where someone has somehow messed up their devcontainer, is developing outside the devcontainer, or simply forgot to run pytest.

 To speed up our continuous integration, we make use of caching on GitHub Actions to avoid downloading our package requirements repeatedly - this is implemented via the setup-python@v4 workflow, which implements it via a one-liner.
 We do not test across multiple platforms nor Python versions, because we are not developing a package to be distributed through PyPi.
 Our applications are deployed via containers to GCP, so our runtime environments are controlled and known.
+In other words, our package is not inteded for use by different end users on different systems.
+It is intended as a backend that end users will only ever interact with through an api, and thus we are able to control the environment in which our package will run.

 One of our runs can be seen [here](https://github.com/sarphiv/dtu-02476-ml-ops/actions/runs/7555077753)